-- 10. The general location for the project road is generally hilly and mountainous, located between Kolkheti and Shida Kartli lowlands and is characterized by higher hypsometric location.
+11. The general location for the project road is generally hilly and mountainous, located between Kolkheti and Shida Kartli lowlands and is characterized by higher hypsometric location.
 This region is surrounded by Caucasus Mountains from the North and by Lesser Caucasus mountains from South and includes basic geomorphologic elements of Georgia.
-The area of the study road is located between Kolkheti and Shida Kartli lowlands and is characterized by higher hypsometric location. - 11.
-Based on the climate regionalization map of Georgia the region belongs to II climatic and II-b sub-region, having a climate that is dry, with much colder winter than on Kolkheti Valley.
+The area of the study road is located between Kolkheti and Shida Kartli lowlands and is characterized by higher hypsometric location.

+12. Based on the climate regionalization map of Georgia the region belongs to II climatic and II-b sub-region, having a climate that is dry, with much colder winter than on Kolkheti Valley.
 The study road runs over most of its length in the valley of the Chkherimela River which is one of the main tributaries of the Dzirula River.
-The other rivers that flow into Chkherimela River are Goroula, Jikhvela, Jinjoura, Leghvana, and Bliskhevi. - 12.
-Since no water quality data is available for Chkherimela River and Dzirula River, baseline measurements were done in five (5) sampling stations.
+The other rivers that flow into Chkherimela River are Goroula, Jikhvela, Jinjoura, Leghvana, and Bliskhevi.

+13. Since no water quality data is available for Chkherimela River and Dzirula River, baseline measurements were done in five (5) sampling stations.
 Generally, the water quality along the river is within the permissible limit.
 To establish a baseline on Air Quality, Dust, and Noise four (4) measurements were done accordingly in selected spots, which are considered receptors of impacts, especially during construction period.
 As expected, the air quality (emissions and dust) and noise are at good levels prior to any construction activities and primarily due to low traffic volume through this road.
+The measured air quality results are much below the permissible national environmental standards.